iwarimie/qa_testman/README.md

 # qa_testman
-I changed my github promary email and want to test to see if everything is working fine
+I changed my GitHub primary email and want to test to see if everything is working fine